-This week marks the first time I will be celebrating my birthday as a gluten-free, dairy-free, and refined-sugar-free person.
+The week I first made this recipe also marked my first my birthday as a gluten-free, dairy-free, and refined-sugar-free person.
 Friends have expressed their condolences, staring into space with looks of pity (or is that horror?) as they imagine a birthday without a "real" cake.

-Me, on the other hand, I'm feeling energized and ready to pile my plate with a tumble of biscuits, strawberries, and cream.
+I, on the other hand, am feeling energized and ready to pile my plate with a tumble of biscuits, strawberries, and cream.
 It's strawberry shortcake season!

 To be honest, traditional birthday cakes have never been my favorite.
 Berries are where my heart lies, and as a child I always requested either a fruit tart or shortcake for my special day.
 So fresh strawberries, which hardly need any sweetener, are an ideal treat.
 For these shortcakes I just toss the strawberries with a tiny bit of maple syrup and lemon juice, and they're ready to go.